 If you have been on a career break, ask for recommendations for skills you have used during volunteering.

-5 simple ways to get noticed on LinkedIn after a career break
+5 simple ways to get noticed on LinkedIn after a long career break

-Today I have shared 5 simple ways to get noticed on LinkedIn after a career break.
+Today I have shared 5 simple ways to get noticed on LinkedIn after a long career break.

 Check your profile strength and create an All Star profile.
 Post a good photo that represents you in the workplace.
 Write a powerful headline that says who you are and what you do.
 Back that up with a summary that showcases your expertise.
 And finally review your recommendations and ask former work colleagues or current volunteering colleagues to write one for you.